 Stacked vs Loose Explained

-Where traditionally firewood in Ireland is sold by loose volume when someone quotes you a price for a builders bag or a trailer load, it's easy to get confused between other sizes available.
+Where traditionally firewood is sold by loose volume when someone quotes you a price for a builders bag or a trailer load, it's easy to get confused between other sizes available.

 To help you learn more about the sizes that are available from our online store, we created a short guide about our hand-packed crate of firewood to show you how our hand stacked crate can offer you more logs, compared to the equivalent volume that is loosely packed, despite the fact that our box is the same size.